YU-Zhejian/art_modern/explore/test_am_extreme/c/Readme.md

 ## Dependencies

 Requires zlib and libdeflate.
-Also requires `libxxhash-dev`.
+Also requires `libxxhash-dev` and Intel MKL library.

 ## TODO